 “How far do you think Evolved will go to get us?”
 Echo asked, hand squeezing my arm before dropping down to rest around my waist.
 Turning, I rested my cheek against his collarbone.

 “Thanks to your past with them, they know you and Victor are some of the strongest Gifted.
-Damian will want to drive them into getting Alpha too and they have had dealings with him too so I think they won’t stop until you are captured or they are dead,” Kingston answered, his voice strained even though his words seemed carefree.
+Damian will want to drive them into getting Alpha too as they have had dealings with him.
+I think they won’t stop until you are captured or they are dead,” Kingston answered, his voice strained even though his words seemed carefree.